ray155093/azure-docs.zh-tw/articles/mobile-engagement/mobile-engagement-user-interface-reach-criterion.md

 <properties
-   pageTitle="Azure Mobile Engagement 使用者介面 - 觸達準則"
-   description="了解如何透過 Azure Mobile Engagement 使用目標準則傳送推播活動到選取的使用者子集。" services="mobile-engagement"
-   documentationCenter=""
-   authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Reach Criterion" description="Learn how to use targeting criteria to send push campaigns to a select subset of your users using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"